 During pre-deployment briefings, members may obtain information and guidance on just about any financial issue: budgeting, reading a leave and earning statement, balancing a checkbook, consumer issues such as car buying and more.

 Deploying members are video-recorded reading a book of their choice to their child or children.
 The recordings are given to the member at the end of the reading.
-The DVD recording kept by the family provides connectivity and continuity for the member to participate in the daily routine of bedtime with the family.
+The recording kept by the family provides connectivity and continuity for the member to participate in the daily routine of bedtime with the family.